explosion/projects/tutorials/textcat_goemotions/README.md

 Let's go over the last two steps in a little more detail.

 By default, components have a simple default name in the pipeline, like "ner" or "textcat".
-However if you have two copies of a component they need to have different names.
+However, if you have two copies of a component, then they need to have different names.
 If you need to change the name of a component you can do that by giving it a different name in `nlp.pipeline`, and specifying the name in the original pipeline using the `name` value in the section for the component.

 It depends on the pipeline, but often components use a Listener to just look for a tok2vec (or transformer) to get features from.
 If the tok2vec in your